 Some are not sold on NFTs.
 Michael Burry, famous for his bet “Big Short” on the housing collapse said "NFTs exist so that the crypto grifters can have a new kind of magic bean to sell for actual money, and pretend they're not selling magic beans."

 What are your thoughts?
-Are NFTs here to stay and will they be one of the first killer apps for blockchain, or are they the latest passing fad?
+Are NFTs here to stay and will they be one of the first killer blockchain apps, or are they the latest passing fad?

 As for me, I can see the value in tracking ownership and paying digital royalties on certain content, but I don't think the environmental cost right now is worth it.
 As for digital assets like art and collectibles, I have little interest right now.
 I love tech, however my soul is analog which is why I enjoy mechanical watches, vinyl records and manual transmission cars with combustion engines.
 I get the tech, I just prefer the physical world.
 The new roblox generation is different however, and this is spurring the move to blockchain, dogecoin, bitcoin, NFTs and digital assets.